johnswil/mantl/docs/getting_started/gce.rst

 infrastructure in a file called "terraform.tfstate".
 This file can be stored locally or in a `remote <https://www.terraform.io/docs/state/index.html>`_ location such as `consul <https://github.com/hashicorp/terraform/blob/master/state/remote/remote.go#L38>`_.
-If you use the ``gce.sample.tf`` that is provided, by default the state of all the modules are stored in local terraform.tfstate file at the root of this project.
+If you use the ``gce.sample.tf`` that is provided, by default the state of all the modules are stored in local terraform.tfstate files at the root of this project.

 Instead of storing the state for all the modules in one file, you might deploy the modules independently and have different terraform.tfstate for each module (either locally or remote).
-This can help with blue/green deployments, or making sure you don't accidently override more static parts of the infrastructure such as the network.
+This can help with blue/green deployments, or making sure you don't accidently override more static parts of the infrastructure, such as the network.

 In the gce.sample.tf we have included examples of how you would reference a remote state file for network variables.